Godot-Languages-Support/godot-lang-support/README.md

 ## Categories

 ### By editor support
-- 🧬 Godot Engine Integrated Editors (usually possible via PluginScript)
+- 🧬 Supported by the inbuild code editor
-- 🔌 External IDE or Editor (NativeScript default)
+- 🔌 Supported by an external editor plugin.

 ### By maintainer
 - 💍 Official